ACS Award For Computers In Chemical & Pharmaceutical Research

-He started his career at Los Alamos National Laboratory but eventually landed at Pacific Northwest National Laboratory, where he served as an associate director and then director of the Environmental Molecular Sciences Laboratory and as a Battelle Fellow, PNNL’s highest scientific position, after that.
-At PNNL, he founded the Molecular Science Computing Facility.
-From 1999 to 2001, he was the Department of Energy’s assistant director for scientific simulation.
-In that position, he initiated the department’s Scientific Discovery through Advanced Computing program, the first program to focus on multidisciplinary approaches to scientific software development.
+Ernest R. Davidson of the University of Washington says the LYP functional has become a standard tool in density functional calculations.
+“Yang constructed a divide-and-conquer method for electronic structure calculations of large systems applicable to either density functional theory or Hartree-Fock methods,” he says.
+The strategy, Davidson explains, is to “first divide a large molecule into many subsystems, then determine the electron density matrix of each subsystem separately, and finally add the corresponding contributions from all the subsystems to obtain the total molecular electron density and energy.”
+He adds that “Yang’s method has been used and extended by many laboratories in the world, including, for example, for the study of large nanoparticles and simulations for large biological systems.”

-Dunning is a fellow of the American Physical Society and the American Association for the Advancement of Science.
-He received the E. O. Lawrence Award in Chemistry from DOE in 1997, the Federal Laboratory Consortium for Technology Transfer’s Award for Excellence in Technology Transfer in 2000, and DOE’s Distinguished Associate Award in 2001.
-He was named one of 2005’s People To Watch by HPCwire and was among those listed as Innovators and Influencers in 2005 by InformationWeek.
+Yang’s interests in chemistry started in high school when he was given books to read on traditional Chinese medicine by his father, Baoru Yang, a national-award-winning expert on the subject.
+While pursuing his B.S. degree in chemistry at Peking University, Yang was particularly excited about learning statistical and quantum mechanics, which directed his interests to theoretical chemistry.
+In his spare time now, Yang enjoys hiking with his family in the Blue Ridge Mountains.

-Dunning will present the award address before the Division of Computers in Chemistry.
+Yang will present the award address before the ACS Division of Computers in Chemistry.

 Join the conversation